 The college's parking lots are patrolled by Campus Safety; however, students are cautioned to prevent theft by removing personal belongings from their cars and by locking vehicles at all times.
 Never leave your car key in the ignition: that is the New Hampshire State Law!

-Updates
+Updates to Policies

-Any changes or deletions to these regulations will be placed on the bulletin boards around campus and on the college website, www.mccnh.edu It is the student's responsibility to take notice.
+Any changes or deletions to these regulations will be placed on the college website, www.mccnh.edu It is the student's responsibility to take notice.

 Safety Equipment